Psychology (PSYC)

 Core Attributes: Advanced writing competency

-Prerequisites: PSYC 300 with a minimum grade of C- and (FYW 150 or CORE 2CFYW)
+Prerequisites: (PSYC 230 with a minimum grade of C- or PSYC 300 with a minimum grade of C-) and (FYW 150 or CORE 2CFYW)

 Senior Seminar courses provide an in-depth examination of a particular topical area in psychology, using classic and current empirical articles and theoretical reviews.
 The classes are run in a seminar-style, with student-led discussions of readings.
 Students will select a topic for a literature review and locate, analyze, and interpret the most important literature related to that topic by summarizing current knowledge of the area, critiquing past research, integrating conflicting findings, and applying the knowledge to real world settings.
 Although course topics and assignments vary, all seminars satisfy Advanced Writing in the core curriculum through an extensive literature review paper.